We rely on volunteers to achieve our goals. In fact, without volunteers, we would not exist!

 Founded by volunteers in 1969, the mission of Houston Audubon is to advance the conservation of birds and positively impact their supporting environments.

-Now, as we celebrate our 50 year anniversary, volunteers are as critical to our mission as ever.
 From supporting our staff at our headquarters, to maintaining trails on our Bird Sanctuaries, to increasing appreciation and understanding of birds throughout Houston, and more, volunteers are the lifeblood of Houston Audubon!

 Read below to learn more about our current volunteers needs and how you can get involved in helping protect bird habitat in your community.

 Calendar of Volunteer Events